cmu-delphi/covidcast-indicators/validator/PLANS.md

 * Run timing tests, check if saving intermediate files will improve efficiency (currently a bottleneck at "individual file checks" section)
 * Ensure validator runs on signals that require AWS credentials
 * Improve efficiency and reduce load on API by pulling all checking_date ranges from API at once and subsetting in checking_date loop
+* Combination indicator and jhu running into divide-by-zero error in relative_difference_by_min
+* Don't want APIDataFetchError to stop validation.
+  * Wrap API fetch in try catch, add APIDataFetchError to raised_errors and use previous loop's version of reference_data to do checks?
+  * Wrap API fetch in try catch, and leave current loop if unable to perform checks?